Category Archives: Maine

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-It is always well to have the neighbor worried assistance you situate the corner so he can be much more guaranteed that the work has actually been done appropriately.
-If he assists you, he will certainly see the evidence you uncover and also will not later on be inclined to suggest a lot about it.
+It is always well to have the next-door neighbor worried aid you situate the edge so he can be a lot more assured that the work has actually been done appropriately.
+If he helps you, he will see the proof you reveal and also will not later on be inclined to suggest a lot regarding it.

 Consider these guidelines when making the all important selection of one of the available lots for sale.